zeroincombenze/tools/z0bug_odoo/README.rst

 The purpose of this software are:

 * Create the Odoo test environment with records to use for your test
-* Make available some useful functions to test your module (in z0bug_odoo)
+* Make available some useful functions to test your module
 * Simulate the wizard to test wizard functions (wizard simulator)
 * Environment running different Odoo modules versions
+* Keep database after tests (with some limitations)

 Please, pay attention to test data: TestEnv use internal unicode even for python 2 based Odoo (i.e. 10.0).
 You should declare unicode date whenever is possible.